 If you’ve ever been curious about what a Catholic theology student’s reading list is like, wonder no more!

 I actually have two different lists to share: the reading list for my Master’s focusing on Catholic theology and my personal reading list.
-Eventually, I’d like to add reading for the RCIA (Rite of Christian Initiation of Adults) program.
-I am only at the beginning of my Master’s and conversion, so this list will grow with me in the coming year.
+I’m through my Master’s in theology and will be applying for a Ph.D.program, so this list will grow with me in the coming years.
 Check back frequently!

 My reading list for my Master’s program:

 Catechism of the Catholic Church – An obvious addition to any Catholic library!